-LANDLORD OBLIGATION: Landlord agrees to: (A) maintain the property in compliance with all applicable state, county, and city laws and codes and the BYU-Idaho Uniform Physical Condition Standards (BYU-Idaho Approved Housing Guidebook incorporated herein by reference); (B) provide furnishings and appliances in a safe, clean, and operable condition; (C) respond promptly to emergencies and maintenance requests; and (D) work with due diligence to correct any problems.
+LANDLORD OBLIGATION: Landlord agrees to: (A) maintain the property in compliance with all applicable state, county, and city laws and codes and the BYU-Idaho Uniform Physical Condition Standards as stated in the Approved Housing Guidebook; (B) provide furnishings and appliances in a safe, clean, and operable condition; (C) respond promptly to emergencies and maintenance requests; and (D) work with due diligence to correct any problems.

 13. ABANDONED PROPERTY: Upon termination of this Contract, Student will immediately vacate the premises and remove all Student's and Student's guest's property.
 Landlord and Student agree that if any personal or Student's guest's property is left on the premises or in any storage facility after Contract is terminated, Landlord may assess a maximum handling fee of $150 to dispose of the property.
 Landlord will make reasonable efforts to contact Student concerning the property and permit Student to enter and remove the property.
 Landlord may dispose of the property by sale or otherwise after 30 days.
 Money received from disposing of the property may be applied to outstanding amounts due or offset against the cost of disposal or expense of handling the property.